hablapps/DontFearTheProfunctorOptics/Optics.md

   st (b, (ma, c)) = (ma $> b, c)
 ```

-There's no always an `a` hidden behind this data structure.
+There's not always an `a` hidden behind this data structure.
 On the other hand, we can't build a whole `(Maybe b, c)` simply from a `b`.
 In fact, we need a `c` to do so.
 In addition, the affine laws make it impossible to update the focus if it didn't exist in the whole.
 Therefore, we need the complete `(Maybe a, c)` as contextual information.
 Next, we show a scenario where we run this optic:

 ```haskell
 λ> preview maybeFirst (Just 1, "hi")